techidaily/site-win11-tips/source/_posts/enhance-performance-skyrocketing-vram-in-win1011-systems.md

  A big factor in VRAM consumption is your monitor's resolution (more specifically, the resolution you're running a game at).
 Video RAM stores the frame buffer, which holds an image before and during the time that your GPU displays it on the screen.
 Higher-quality displays (such as a 4K HDR monitor) use more VRAM because higher-resolution images take more pixels to display.

  Aside from your monitor's display, textures in a game can drastically affect how much VRAM you need.
-Most modern[PC games let you fine-tune graphical settings](https://www.makeuseof.com/tag/video-game-graphics-settings-explained/) for performance or visual quality.
+Most modern [PC games let you fine-tune graphical settings](https://www.makeuseof.com/tag/video-game-graphics-settings-explained/) for performance or visual quality.

  You may be able to play a game from several years ago at**Low** or**Medium** settings with a cheaper card (or even integrated graphics).
 But**High** or**Ultra** quality, or custom mods that make in-game textures look even better than they normally do, will need lots of video RAM.